Scalingo/php-buildpack/README.md

 When a `composer.lock` is detected, then the buildpack does `composer install --no-dev`.

-## Environment

-This buildpack sets environment variables during compile and runtime:

-* `HEROKU_BUILD_TIME`: Time when the slug was compiled.
-Format is `%Y%m%d%H%M%S`, e.g. `20131103111548`

 This buildpack also detects when the app has a node `package.json` in the app's root.
 And will install node dependencies like less for example.